rwarbelow/kwk-level-1-week-1-lectures/018_sinatra_1.md

 **Everyone type in shotgun and go to the IP address of your server**

-**Hit refresh a few times, notice it changes the content everytime, that's because ruby is processing this request everytime and can dynamically generate a response**
+**Hit refresh a few times, notice it changes the content every time, that's because ruby is processing this request every time and can dynamically generate a response**

 Let's follow the flow of how this program started